Hornetlabs/synchdb-docs/docs/en/getting-started/installation.md

 #### --> Build Oracle Parser (optional)
 This Oracle parser (a shared library) is a modified and isoalted version of IvorySQL's Oracle parser required by openlog replicator to process incoming Oracle DDL statements.
 The commands below install Oracle Parser to your PostgreSQL's lib folder.

-Required if SynchDB is built with openlog replicator support.
+**Warning**: Required if SynchDB is built with openlog replicator support.

 ```BASH
 cd /home/$USER/postgres/contrib/synchdb